Indian Scotty Group Site

 Directions

-From Yreka, take Highway 3 south to Fort Jones for 18 miles.
-Turn right on Scott River Road between the Forest Service office and grocery store, and go approximately 14 miles.
-At the Indian Scotty Campground sign, turn left on Road 44N45 and cross the Scott River.
-Go approximately 300 feet and turn right on Road 44N53 toward the campground.
-Go past the regular campground entrance and next loop to the group site entrance.
+Take I-5 to Yreka, CA. Take the south Yreka exit for Highway 3 to Fort Jones for 18 miles.
+Turn right (west) on Scott River Road, between the Forest Service Office and grocery store, and go approximately 14 miles.
+At the Indian Scotty Campground sign, turn left (south) on the 44N45 Road and cross the Scott River.
+Go approximately 300 feet and turn right on the 44N53 Road toward the campground.
+Go past the campground entrance and next campground loop to the group site entrance.

 Amenities